Testing quantum satisfiability: Proof of Theorem

-The proof of the theorem now reduces to showing that if we pick qubits $C = \{x_1,\dots, x_c\} \subseteq [n]$ at random, one at a time, then they will implement the elimination procedure for the empty assignment with high probability.
+We will now show that if we pick qubits at random, one at a time, then they will implement this `elimination procedure for the empty assignment' with high probability.
 Indeed, we recall from Lemma~\ref{lem:enoughbad} that, with respect to any local assignment $(S,P_S)$, there are more than $\epsilon n/5$ bad qubits in $([n]-S)$.
 For large enough $n$, every time we pick a new qubit there is therefore a roughly $\epsilon/5$ chance of it being bad w.r.t. any local assignment.
-(The actual value will generally be slightly lower than $\epsilon/5$ because we cannot pick any of the bad qubits that lie in $([n]-S) \cap \tilde{C}$, where $\tilde{C}$ is the set of qubits which have already been picked; this is why we need $n$ to be large enough.)
-The elimination procedure for the empty assignment requires us to pick a bad qubit w.r.t. some local assignment $\phi(0)$ times.
+The elimination procedure for the empty assignment requires us to pick a bad qubit w.r.t. some local assignment $\phi(0) := \phi(1)+1$ times.
 Using the Chernoff bound for the binomial distribution, we find that the probability that we have not picked $\phi(0)$ bad qubits after $c(k,\epsilon):=5\phi(0)/\epsilon+1$ qubits have been picked is less than $0.25$. \end{proof}